 If you are arrested for a DUI and are in need of defense:

 Most people believe that if they are stopped for a DWI, they have no chance of beating the charge and should simply plead guilty.
 But, this belief is untrue.
-Mr. Schafer has had numerous DWI/DUI and test-refusal cases dismissed or charges reduced after an aggressive challenge to the original procedures used by the police prior to, during and after the arrest.
+DUI attorney Brent Schafer has had numerous DWI/DUI and test-refusal cases dismissed or charges reduced after an aggressive challenge to the original procedures used by the police prior to, during and after the arrest.
 The answers to several important questions will help determine the outcome of your case:

 - Was there a legitimate reason for stopping your vehicle?